Community Management - Ben van 't Ende

 I would rather have a situation where the association defines the role of the community manager (responsibilities, targets, etc. ) and defines the budget.
 Interested people can then apply for the position of the community manager and the association will then appoint the community manager.
 The community manager will be appointed for a period of three years.
 Half a year before the three year period ends the association will make an announcement that interested people can hand in their applications.

-RE: Community Management - Added by Gina Steiner almost 7 years ago
+RE: Community Management - Added by Gina Steiner about 7 years ago

 atm the typo3 association is not able to employ people outside of switzerland. we already checked out the possibility. we asked our official statutory auditors bdo because we where in need of a solution for sandra but they said if we want to employ sandra in germany we have to build up a branch association in germany. this for sure is too much overhead, we have international members an can not set up branches in every country. in addition it is not possible to sign a contract over 3 years, since the budget cycle of the association is one year. we also had this problem when the certification asked us to set up a 3-years contract with a company. in this case we got in contact with the company and convinced them of a one-year contract which will be extended from year to year. so: good idea, not possible with our current association.